Code Enforcement Officer – Dennis Spitznogle, 899-2305

-Beginning Friday, March 29, the Zoning office will be open Fridays from 3 PM to 6 PM or by appointment.
+Beginning December 3rd, the Zoning office will be open Tuesday and Thursday from 4:30 PM to 6 PM or by appointment.
 During non-office hours, please call and leave a message with the Zoning Secretary.
 Access the Zoning Office using the Historical Society entrance of the Township Municipal Building.

 NOTE: Effective May 1, 2019, only checks or money orders will be accepted as payment for building permits.

 - interprets and enforces all the regulations and provisions of the Zoning Code.

 - accepts applications and issues zoning permits for construction or building projects

 - can also issue Notices for violations of the zoning code, issue stop work orders and impose late filing fees.

 Before you begin any construction, please contact the Zoning Administrator to review your project and plans.
 A zoning permit is required before beginning construction.
 You may contact the Zoning Administrator on Fridays from 3 PM to 6 PM, or leave a message with the Zoning Secretary and your call will be returned.

 If your construction project requires digging you will need to contact Pa.
 One Call at 1-800-242-1776.
 Pennsylvania requires three working days notice prior to your dig time and this is a free service to homeowners.
 Hitting a utility line can be costly for the homeowner so it is best to contact PA One Call.
 See PA One Call for further information.

 The Commonwealth of Pennsylvania has enacted the Uniform Construction Code (UCC).
 For further information, see the Q&A below.

 The Zoning codes are available at the Township Office.